nf-shopify/pos-embroidery/README.md

 ## Features

 ### 1. POS Home Tile
-- Displays "Kindthread Customizer" button on the POS home screen
+- Displays "Embroidery Customizer" button on the POS home screen
 - Shows contextual subtitle: "Add Embroidery" or "No items in cart"
 - Automatically enables/disables based on cart contents
 - One-tap access to customization interface